vishal-subbu/vishal-subbu.github.io/projects.md

 ### 3. Flow in a channel with an obstacle

 We developed codes to model the flow of a liquid in a channel with a solid obstacle in it.
 We wrote codes in C++ to solve the Navier-Strokes equation in 2-D with appropriate boundary conditions.
-We implemented SIMPLE algorithm which was solved using Gauss-Sieldel.
+We implemented SIMPLE algorithm which was solved using Gauss-Siedel.